Ready for ITSM at high velocity?

 Start by initiating a pilot team and identify the top 5 common workflows.
 From there you’ll be able to set up individual service desks for your HR, facilities, legal, and finance teams that employees can visit.
-Learn more about getting started in Jira Service Desk.
+Learn more about getting started in Jira Service Management.

 Design for a customer-centric service experience

 Subpar experiences plague internal IT systems.
 ESM helps define and clarify internal services, creating a holistic approach to processes and workflows that benefit the employee.
 With one central place for information, HR teams can gather all of the most frequently asked questions regarding payroll, holiday leave, and ID cards.
-When employees start to submit a ticket, recommended articles from the knowledge base appear with helpful information through a tool like Jira Service Desk, deflecting tickets from busy teams.
+When employees start to submit a ticket, recommended articles from the knowledge base appear with helpful information through a tool like Jira Service Management, deflecting tickets from busy teams.

 Instead of HR teams manually chasing down signatures, IT can create a workflow that transitions ownership of the ticket to ensure documents are tracked and fulfilled.
 Learn more about HR automation best practices.